kaviara-14/AWS-Serverless-Web-Application/README.md

 # AWS Serverless-Web-Application

 Hosted a web application using Amazon S3 buckets with static website hosting and configured API Gateway to trigger Lambda functions for handling GET and POST requests, which interact with a DynamoDB database for data operations.
-Additionally, I set up CloudFront to serve the S3 content securely over HTTPS, ensuring both enhanced performance and security for the application.
+Additionally, I set up CloudFront as a content delivery network (CDN) to serve the S3 content securely over HTTPS, ensuring both enhanced performance and security for the application.

 <img src="https://github.com/user-attachments/assets/baa81f37-43ca-4855-8426-3929b1f5ba88">